joemoose/dungeoneers.d20/docs/4 Appendix.md

 - Roll **d6** for each **essence** invested.
 Mark usage for each 5 or 6 rolled.
 - The spell effect uses the number of dice rolled and the sum.
 - For every 6 rolled, take d6 WIL damage.
 Make a WIL check.
-On failure, take a *Dazed* burden.
+On failure, take a *Dazed* constraint.

 ### Inventory